MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-configure-connections.md

 1. Go to **Data \> Connections**.
 1. Select **New connection**.
-1. In the search box on the upper right corner, enter "Dataverse".
+1. In the search box on the upper right corner, enter "Dataverse."
 1. Select the plus symbol "**+**" to create the Dataverse connection.
 When prompted to sign in, make sure to use the same credentials you used to sign in to Intelligent Order Management.

 ### Create Power Automate connection